nilsree/dotnet-cicd-docker/CI-CD-SETUP.md

 ### 1. Prepare your repository
 Make sure your .NET repository has:
-- `.csproj` or `.sln` file in root
+- `.csproj` or `.sln` file in root or specify path with PROJECT_PATH
 - `deploy.sh` script (optional, default script is used if not present)
-- Any database migration scripts
+- Any database migration scripts (if using external database)

 ### 2. GitHub Deploy Key (Only for Private Repositories)
 For **private repositories** you need a GitHub Deploy Key. **Public repositories work without any authentication.**